 But don’t worry, condoms are super stretchy, so you’ll find one to fit – it’s a myth that a penis can be too big for condoms.
 However, if you can’t find a male condom which feels comfortable during sex then you could try a female condom for either vaginal or anal sex.

 The good news is that there are a huge variety of condoms available.
 You have a choice of textures (ribs or bumps can increase sensation for both partners), thickness, flavours (which can make oral sex more fun) and colours – so try different options and find out which ones turn you and your partner on.

 If you’re sensitive to latex you can also use latex-free condoms made of polyurethane or polyisoprene instead.
 Female condoms are also latex-free, so you could try those instead.

 What should I do if a condom breaks?

-Most sexual health professionals will advise you to have a sexual health test around 10 days after unprotected sex or if a condom breaks (or earlier if you are worried about any symptoms) and then again around three months later.
-This is because different STIs are detected at different times.
-In the meantime, avoid sexual contact or practice safer sex by always wearing a condom.
+Most sexual health professionals will advise you to have a sexual health test around 10 days after unprotected sex or if a condom breaks (or earlier if you’re worried about any symptoms) and then again around three months later.
+This is because different STIs will become detectable at different times after infection.

 What should I do if a condom breaks and my partner is HIV-positive?

-If a condom breaks and you know you are having sex with someone who is living with HIV or who doesn't know their HIV status, you will need to visit a sexual health professional as soon as you can.
-You may be offered post-exposure prophylaxis (PEP) treatment.4 This is a month-long treatment of antiretroviral drugs (ARVs) that can reduce your chances of becoming HIV-positive.
+If a condom breaks and your HIV positive partner is not on regular treatment or is unsure of how well they are doing, you’ll need to visit a sexual health professional as soon as you can.
+You may be offered post-exposure prophylaxis (PEP) treatment.
+This is a month-long treatment of antiretroviral drugs (ARVs) that reduce your chances of becoming HIV-positive.

-PEP has a high success rate; however, it is not a replacement for condoms.
+PEP has a high success rate; however, it’s not a replacement for condoms.
 PEP is a powerful drug that has side effects and it's not an option available to everyone.